flanzana/almeria-map/README.md

 ## Installation
+- Open [https://flanzana.github.io/almeria-map/](https://flanzana.github.io/almeria-map/) in your browser (Google Chrome is recommended) and enjoy the app.

+or

 - Clone the project with `git clone https://github.com/flanzana/almeria-map.git`.
 - `cd` to the project folder and run `npm install` and `npm start`.
 - Open [http://localhost:3000](http://localhost:3000) in your browser (Google Chrome is recommended) and enjoy the app.